Welcome to...

 2. skip the tricky word and then come back and get ready for the beginning sound

 We will be guiding the children through the standards of learning ( SOLS) set by both the county and the state using a literature and a hands-on approach.
-We will work with phonics, centers, shared reading, comprehension, and small guided reading groups.
-We will also use other resources such as: trade books (regular library books), Rigby and Wright group reading series, Reading A-Z books, and many other book series that are appropriate for each individual reader according to their personal readiness.
+We will work with phonics, shared reading, comprehension, strategy groups, and small guided reading groups.
+We will also use other resources such as: trade books (regular library books), Rigby and Wright group reading series, Reading A-Z books, Scholastic and many other book series that are appropriate for each individual reader according to their personal readiness.

 Units of Study

+Units of study for the year will be divided into themes such as: Friends, Families, Fire Safety, Plants, Animals, Weather, Matter, and Motion.
+The upcoming themes will be posted on this page for each quarter.
 The skills and concepts will be taught under these themes as much as possible.
-As the year continues the content subjects (science, social studies, and health) will be integrated on a much higher scale.
+As the year continues, the content subjects (science, social studies, and health) will be integrated on a much higher scale.
+As the year progresses, language skills will be incorporated through a variety of activities based on the different units of study.

 Math